 DID YOU KNOW?

 There is an old Dani legend about a race between a bird and a snake.
 The race was to determine the lives of human beings.
 Should men shed their skin and live forever like a snake, or die like a bird?
 The bird won the race, and so dictated that man must die.

 Sharing the territory of Baliem Valley with Dani people, less visited Yali subgroup, only discovered in the early 60s, is known as a “tribe of dwarfs” due to their short height (150 cm on average).
 The access to these villages is somehow limited, not only because of their altitude of about 2 500 m but also the fact that the only way how to reach these settlements is a several-day trek through thick vegetation and rugged, steep mountains of Jayawijaya.

-Similarly to the Dani tribe, Yalis walk around rather naked, men solely protect the most important part – their penis, using a tube like gourd, called “koteka”, and topless women only wearing a skirt made out of grass and other natural material.
+Similarly to the Dani tribe, the Yali walk around rather naked, men solely protect the most important part – their penis, using a tube-like gourd, called “koteka”, and topless women only wearing a skirt made out of grass and other natural material.
 Pigs are considered to bring wealth and they are only eaten on special occasions.
-It is quite a view to see the indigenous women cuddling the snorting animals before they kill them and steam the meat on hot rocks.
+It is quite a spectacle to see the indigenous women cuddling the snorting animals before they kill them and steam the meat on hot rocks.